FZJ-JSC/JUBE/docs/glossar.rst

        * the user had to handle **uniqueness of this directory** by his own
        * no automatic parent/children link creation

+     * ``suffix`` is optional and can contain a string (parameters are allowed) which will be attached to the default workpackage directory name
      * ``active`` is optional

        * can be set to ``true`` or ``false`` or any *Python* parsable bool expression to enable or disable the single command